SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 in the Python-based generic partial differential equation solver Dedalus [@Burns2020], the process-oriented climate model CLIMLAB [@Rose2018], and the Julia ocean model Oceananigans.jl [@Ramadhan2020].

-![Surface humidity, air temperature, wind speed and precipitation simulated with the primitive equation model in SpeedyWeather.jl.
-Spectral resolution is T127 (about 100km) on an octahedral Gaussian grid [@Malardel2016] with simple physics to represent unresolved processes such as surface fluxes including evaporation, and precipitation due to large-scale condensation and convection.
-\label{fig:primitive}](primitive.png)

 The dynamical core of SpeedyWeather.jl uses established numerics [@Bourke1972; @Hoskins1975; @Simmons1978; @Simmons1981],